 These crayon portraits of John and Amelia Thomas are based on a studio portrait of the couple taken by a Columbus photographer, likely shortly after their wedding in 1888:

-The exhibition serves as an intriguing and informative opening act for Alma W. Thomas: Everything Is Beautiful, a major retrospective of the artist’s late career.
-Comprising approximately 150 works, including rarely seen theatrical designs and beloved abstract paintings, the exhibition was presented in Norfolk, Washington, D.C., and Nashville, before arriving at The Columbus Museum for a final stop.
+The exhibition complements the previous exhibition, Alma W. Thomas: Everything Is Beautiful, a major retrospective of the artist’s late career.
+Comprising approximately 150 works, including rarely seen theatrical designs and beloved abstract paintings, the exhibition was presented in Norfolk, Washington, DC, and Nashville, before arriving at The Columbus Museum for a final stop.

 The two exhibitions together offer an incredible insight into Alma Thomas’ life, career, and legacy.
 Thomas, who became a full-time, professional artist only in 1960 at the age of 69, quickly became a respected painter, leading to her first retrospective exhibit in 1966 at the Gallery of Art at Howard University.
 Later on, at the age of 81, she went on to become the first African-American woman to have a solo exhibition at the Whitney Museum of American Art.
 Nowadays, her work can be found in major collections, such as MoMA, The Metropolitan Museum of Art, and the White House, where her painting Resurrection (1966) was the first artwork by an African-American woman to enter the permanent collection.